bre4d777/secretify/README.md

 ## How It Works

-1. Launches a headless Chrome browser with stealth mode to avoid detection
+1. Launches a headless Chrome browser with stealth mode
 2. Navigates to `https://open.spotify.com`
 3. Injects a hook into `Object.prototype.secret` to capture secret assignments
 4. Waits for secrets to be captured during page load
 5. Extracts and processes the captured secrets
-6. Exports data in three JSON formats for easy consumption
+6. Exports data in three JSON formats

 ## Project Structure